 Casa Minerals Receives Special Land Use Permit for Congress Gold Mine Project

-Vancouver, October 19, 2023 - Casa Minerals Inc. (TSXV: CASA) (OTC Pink: CASXF) (FSE: 0CM) (the "Company" or "Casa") is pleased to announce that it has received a Special Land Use Permit for its Congress Gold Mine project located near the town of Congress in the Martinez Mining District of Yavapai County, Arizona.
+Vancouver, BC, Oct 19, 2023 - (ACN Newswire) - Casa Minerals Inc. (TSXV: CASA) (OTC Pink: CASXF) (FSE: 0CM) (the "Company" or "Casa") is pleased to announce that it has received a Special Land Use Permit for its Congress Gold Mine project located near the town of Congress in the Martinez Mining District of Yavapai County, Arizona.
 Casa is the owner of a 90% interest in the Congress Gold Mine property.

 The Company's subsidiary Casa Gold (USA) LLC received the Special Land Use Permit for Split Estate Mining Exploration from the Arizona State Land Department.
 The permit is valid for 5 years.